Insulin in Pregnancy

 While you take insulin injections during pregnancy, it is essential to monitor the glucose levels regularly and not miss or delay taking the injections.

-You will need to look out for some of the common symptoms of hypoglycemia or low blood sugar level (<=70 mg/dl) during pregnancy that includes:
+You will need to look out for some of the common symptoms of hypoglycemia or low blood sugar level (<=70 mg/dl) during pregnancy including:

 • Excess sweating